 Global inflation shows a marked fall since 1977.

 The spike in inflation in 2008, was mostly due to cost-push factors; in particular a rise in oil prices.
+There has been a recent rise in 2021 due to supply constraints as the economy recovers from Covid shut down.

 Inflation has fallen in both the US and Eurozone area.
 The Eurozone has been struggling to reach the inflation target of 2%, with current inflation rates hovering just above 0%, and the threat of deflation looming.